 ID Decision Description Impact Source Owner Priority Date Added Status Decision Date Record of decision made Executive Reporting?

-Unique Identifier Brief 3-5 word description of decision needed Description of decision not making the need for a decision came responsible for Relative priority: 1- High, 2-Medium, 3-Low Status of item: 1-Not Started, 2-In Progress, 3-Complete complete
+Unique Identifier Brief 3-5 word description of decision needed Impact of making or not making the decision need for a decision came responsible for Relative priority: 1- High, 2-Medium, 3-Low Status of item: 1-Not Started, 2-In Progress, 3-Complete complete Notes or results on the completion of this item, such as the final decision document location, results of implementing requested fix, etc.

 HS0001

 HS0002

 HS0003